Infineon/mtb-example-psoc6-csdadc/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
-Confirm that "\<CE Title>" is displayed on the UART terminal.
+Confirm that "\<PSoC&trade; 6 MCU: CSDADC>" is displayed on the UART terminal.

 5. Press and release the user button.
 Notice the time displayed in seconds.
 The time corresponds to the interval between the two user button release events.